Why latent bandits?

 Why identifiability?

-A learned latent model must recover the structure needed for decisions, not just reconstruct observations.
-The paper gives conditions under which this recovery is possible.
+A learned LVM must recover the structure needed for decision-making — fitting the data well is not sufficient.
+Identifiability specifies the conditions under which this recovery is possible.

 Why observational data?

-Historical decisions and outcomes can warm-start personalization, reducing the amount of online exploration required for a new instance.
+Historical decisions and outcomes can hasten personalization, reducing the amount of online exploration required for a new instance.

 Once this feature extractor is learned, repeated contexts from an instance can be averaged in representation space to estimate the latent state.
 A reward model is then fit from inferred latent states and observed rewards, giving action-value estimates for online decision-making.